PAYONE-GmbH/magento-2/README.md

 ## Magento Version Support
 We follow Magento's version lifetime according to their [Enterprise Agreement](https://magento.com/legal/terms/enterprise-agreement#support).
 In theory, Magento 2.0 is still supported, but not actively tested.

+Support for Magento 2.1 will be phased out in June 2019.
+From that date, we will discontinue actively testing Magento 2.1.

 ## More information
 *	For documentation see: https://github.com/PAYONE-GmbH/docs